JuliaPlots/PlotlyJS.jl/docs/manipulating_plots.md

 <!-- TODO: create API docs from docstrings and add link below -->

 There are various methods defined on the `Plot` type.
-We will cover a few of them here, but consult the API docs for more exhaustive coverage.
+We will cover a few of them here, but consult the (forthcoming) API docs for more exhaustive coverage.

 ## Julian functions